korha/HotKeys/readme_plugins.txt

 Control volume level for default sound card.

 Messages:
-+%n% - increase the volume level of 1 per cent of the maximum level. %n% must be between 1 and 100;
++%%% - increase the volume level of %%% per cent of the maximum level;
--%n% - decrease the volume level of 1 per cent of the maximum level. %n% must be between 1 and 100;
+-%%% - decrease the volume level of %%% per cent of the maximum level;
-=%n% - set the volume to %n% per cent of the maximum level. %n% must be between 0 and 100;
+=%%% - set the volume to %%% per cent of the maximum level;
 /mute - set the muting state of the audio stream;
 /unmute - unset the muting state of the audio stream;
 /toggle-mute - toggle set/unset the muting state of the audio stream.

+%%% must be between 000 and 100;
 -------------------- VolumeControlXP -------------------------------------------
 Supported: WinXP.
 Such as VolumeControl.